 6A30 Promoting Sustainability I: Community-Centered Approaches and Social Justice in the International Oil and Gas Industry - GOLDEN/TIMSAR/WOLDU- 24697

-Rebecca Golden Timsar (DEPARTED)
+Rebecca Golden Timsar (INACTIVE)

 Dawit Woldu (PROFESSOR - OTHER)